Making a dictator: Baby Kim's shocking treatment of family chef

-Kim Jong-un was a spoiled brat who started throwing his weight around from the tender age of six, according to a new book on the North Korean dictator.
+Kim Jong-un was a spoiled brat who started throwing his weight around from the tender age of 6, according to a new book on the North Korean dictator.

-Kiwi journalist Anna Fifield's newly released biography, The Great Successor: The Secret Rise and Rule of Kim Jong-un, claims his reclusive childhood and teenage years helped shape him into the tyrannical hermit king he is today.
+New Zealand journalist Anna Fifield's newly released biography, The Great Successor: The Secret Rise and Rule of Kim Jong-un, claims his reclusive childhood and teenage years helped shape him into the tyrannical hermit king he is today.

 It paints a picture of an entitled youngster who divided his time between posh European boarding schools and his father's luxury Pyongyang compound and treated household staff with contempt.